arunbasillal/Auto-Image-Attributes-From-Filename-With-Bulk-Updater/readme.txt

 = 4.4 =
 * Date:
 * New Feature: Display image attributes in the Media Library columns (list view) to easily read image attributes without opening each image.
+Image Attributes Pro let's you edit image attributes from the Media Library in bulk.
+[Read more.](https://imageattributespro.com/media-library-bulk-editing/?utm_source=wordpress.org&utm_medium=changelog)
+* Enhancement: Activate Image Attributes Pro from plugin sidebar if pro plugin is installed.
 * UI Enhancement: Improved placeholder text in settings text boxes and made them lighter to avoid confusion.

 = 4.3.1 =